Evie Gallagher

-Evie Gallagher (born 22 August 2000 is a Scottish rugby player from Stirling who made her debut as an international player in the 2021 Women's Six Nations Championship at the age of 20.
+Evie Gallagher (born 22 August 2000) is a Scottish rugby player from Stirling who made her debut as an international player in the 2021 Women's Six Nations Championship at the age of 20.

 Club career

-Gallagher plays for Stirling County, her local team, which she has played for since she joined the minis at the club.
-Her club coach, Al Wilson, says of the player, “Evie is a natural athlete.
+Gallagher played for Stirling County, her local team, which she has played for since she joined the minis at the club.
+Her club coach, Al Wilson, says of the player, "Evie is a natural athlete.
 When she played in the minis at the club, she played on the wing because she was so quick with her step.
 In the under-15 team, she played mainly at centre before the transition started to the back-row when she was in the under-18s."

 Through Stirling County under-18s team, she celebrated two back-to-back victories in Girls Club Cup Finals at BT Murrayfield Stadium in 2017 and 2018, with Gallagher scoring in the second encounter.

 Gallagher then played for the University of Edinburgh for two seasons.
 She was among the winning team that beat Northumbria in the BUCS Women's Championship Final of 2018.
-They also won the Scottish Varsity match against St Andrews in 2018 with a score of 49-0.
-During the match Gallagher scored a hat-trick of tries.
+They also won the Scottish Varsity match against St Andrews in 2018 with a score of 49–0.
+During the match, Gallagher scored a hat-trick of tries.

 After finishing her studies, Gallagher returned to Stirling County to continue playing for the local club.
 She was one of two Stirling County players selected for the Scottish team in the 2021 Women's Six Nations Championship - the other being Megan Kennedy.